An App for People Who Learn Hard Things

 There is no catch.
 The production of the app moved relatively quickly, but what it is built on did not.
 The research behind it took close to eight years: studying the cognitive science of learning and, more importantly, talking directly with high-performing students from across the world about how they actually develop deep understanding.
 Not how they think they do.
 How they actually do.

 Everything the app can do right now is free, and that will not change.
 Whatever features exist today will remain free for everyone, always.
 We have no plans for a premium tier at this point, though we cannot rule out that future features we have not yet built might one day be considered separately.
 What we will never do is put a paywall on what is already here.
-Feel free to donate to support further development of this app.
-You can find a donate button at the footer below.
+If you find it useful, you can donate at the footer below to support further development.

 How much setup does it require before I can actually start learning?